datalad-handbook/book/docs/basics/101-105-install.rst

 Dataset archeology
 ^^^^^^^^^^^^^^^^^^

-You have now experienced how easy it is to (re-)obtain shared data with DataLad.
+You have now experienced how easy it is to (re)obtain shared data with DataLad.
 But beyond sharing only the *data* in the dataset, when sharing or installing a DataLad dataset, all copies also include the dataset's *history*.